allinbits/cosmos-cash/docs/Explanation/ADR/adr-003-issuer.md

 The functionality SHALL USE Verifiable Credentials to establish role-based access to functions.
 See [ADR-OO5 License Credential](https://github.com/allinbits/cosmos-cash/blob/main/docs/Explanation/ADR/adr-005-license-credential.md) for details regarding issuance, revocation, and so on.

-### Setting up an issuer
+### Setting up an Issuer

 * A Regulator actor WILL BE defined.
 * This Regulator WILL ISSUE signed license verifiable credentials to an Issuer.
-* The Regulator address and DID document SHALL BE defined in Genesis
+* The Regulator address and DID document SHALL BE defined in Genesis.

 > Does the Regulator also do this from Verifiable Credential?